-|Reviewers Comments: ||The Harvest of the Month program is a series of 12 monthly lessons with the goal of exposing participants to new fruits and vegetable and encouraging them to increase their overall consumption of a variety of fruits and vegetables.
+|Reviewers Comments: ||The Harvest of the Month program is a series of 12 monthly lessons with the goal of exposing participants to new fruits and vegetable and encouraging them to increase their consumption of a variety of fruits and vegetables.
 Physical activity is also incorporated into each monthly lesson.

-- Family Newsletters – A series of twelve one-page monthly newsletters for families are also available in English and Spanish are designed to involve families in the program.
-General information about nutrition and child health, tips for providing more fruits and vegetables, an easy recipe for the featured fruit or vegetable of the month, physical activity ideas, and selection and storage tips are included.
+- Family Newsletters – These twelve one-page newsletters are designed to involve families in the program.
+General nutrition and health information, tips for providing more fruits and vegetables, recipes, physical activity ideas, and selection and storage tips are included.

 Twelve posters are also available to be ordered to provide a visual display of the monthly produce that is featured.

-The Harvest of the Month Web site.
-The ‘Training Corner’ page includes many materials that can be downloaded and used to successfully train site coordinators, teachers, child nutrition, staff and more.
+The Harvest of the MonthTraining Corner page includes many materials that can be downloaded and used to successfully train site coordinators, teachers, child nutrition, staff and more.